Ford C-Max Energi Insurance Rates

 Wyoming | $1,132 | -$138 | -10.9% |

-Using high physical damage deductibles can save as much as $440 a year, whereas buying more liability protection will increase premiums.
-Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $414 more per year.
+Opting for high physical damage deductibles can reduce rates by up to $440 a year, while increasing your policy's liability limits will increase rates.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $414 extra every year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |